FlindersFAME/fame.github.io/_posts/2020-09-01-deepthought.md

 ---
 layout: posts
 category: blog
-title: Using Deepthought
+title: "Part 1: DeepThought General Overview"
+author: Rob Edwards
-tag: deepthought
+tag: DeepThought
-excerpt: "Part 1: Introduction To Using DeepThought For Bioinformatics"
+excerpt: Introduction To Using the Flinders HPC 'DeepThought' For Bioinformatics
 ---

-# An Introduction To Using DeepThought For Bioinformatics
+### _Series: An Introduction To Using DeepThought For Bioinformatics_

-Rob Edwards, September 2020

-# Part 1: DeepThought General Overview

 ## Getting access